Harmeet Singh Sandhu

 Harmeet Singh Sandhu is an Indian politician.
-He belongs to the Shiromani Akali Dal party.
-He is a former member of the Punjab Legislative Assembly and represented Tarn Taran from 2002 to 2017.
+He belongs to the Aam Aadmi Party.
+He is a member of the Punjab Legislative Assembly and represents Tarn Taran since 2025 and previously from 2002 to 2017.

 Political career

 Sandhu was elected to the Punjab Legislative Assembly from Tarn Taran in 2002 as an independent candidate.
 In 2007, he successfully contested as Akali Dal candidate from Tarn Taran.
 In June 2011, he was appointed the Chief Parliamentary Secretary.
 He was re-elected to the Punjab Assembly in 2012.

+Harmeet Singh Sandhu joined Aam Aadmi Party in July 2025.
+He contested Tarn Taran bye election which was necessitated following the death of sitting MLA Kashmir Singh Sohal in June 2025.
+He contested from AAP and defeated his nearest rival Shiromani Akali Dal Sukhwinder Kaur Randhawa with a majority of 12,091 votes.